 • Finally, refinancing your student loans may also allow you to repay the loan over a shorter time span (in other words, get a shorter loan term), which can be an easy way to save money in interest over the course of the loan’s overall lifetime and simply help you get out of debt faster.

 Of course, all of these various outcomes will depend on your credit history, what kind of refinancing loans you qualify for, and how they stack up compared to your original loan.
-And keep in mind that lowering your monthly payment might also mean a longer loan term — which means it doesn’t actually save you money in the long run.
+And keep in mind that lowering your monthly payment might also mean a longer loan term, which means it doesn’t actually save you money in the long run.
+You may pay more interest over the life of the loan if you refinance with an extended term.

-Still, for some, a lower monthly payment is a critical path to a healthier overall financial life, so it may still be worthwhile depending on your circumstances.
+Still, for some, a lower monthly payment is a critical step toward a healthier overall financial life, so it may be worthwhile depending on your circumstances.

 The best way to figure out if refinancing your student loans will actually save you money is to use a loan calculator to determine how much you’ll pay over the remaining term of your original loan versus the total amount you’ll pay over the entire lifetime of the new loan.